-This town is crazy when it comes to their sports’ teams.
+This town is crazy when it comes to its sports teams.
 Wow!
 And boy, are they proud of them.
 It doesn’t matter if it’s the Steelers, Pirates or Penguins.
-Pittsburgh supports their teams.
+Pittsburgh supports its teams.
 People wearing and buying sports clothing and sports paraphernalia.
 Uber drivers and restaurant wait staff talking about their sports teams.
 Black and gold!

 Did you know that Pittsburgh has more bridges than any other city?
 They have 446 bridges.
-Makes sense since it is located at the junction of three major rivers.
+It makes sense since it is located at the junction of three major rivers.

 So I chose to go on the “Burgh Bits and Bites Food Walking Tour.”
 It was wonderful and if given another opportunity, I will go on other food tours.
 There were about 13 in the tour group.
 Our tour guide was great and I loved that she shared her knowledge on the history and culture!
 This particular food tour was located in the Strip District.
 The Strip District is a fun “strip” of retail and food stores in downtown Pittsburgh.
 The walking tour was about 2 hours long and here is where we stopped and what we sampled:

 One highlight of the tour was Wholey’s Fish Market.
 I have never been to a fresh fish market with so many fresh fish.
 The salmon filets and shrimp were gigantic.
 Never seen fish that large.